alfgarciagarcia/classify_support_tickets/README.md

 Due that the inbalance of categories in a sample of tickets, F1-score is the metric use to determine the best model.

+Subcategories only belong to one category

 ### Solution Benefits
 Reduce the time to classify a group of tickets acording to a pre defined categories and subcategories.
-Take advantage of ML / AI algorithms to classify tickets using experience in 25K+ tickets
+Take advantage of ML / AI algorithms to classify tickets using experience in 26K+ tickets.

 ### Use Case
 - Case 1: